drigberg/taskmaster/README.md

 ### Deployment
 #### Infrastructure
-1. Create an ECR repository (ours is named taskmaster-server)
-2. Create an ECS service role for the task, with read-write permissions for Dynamodb and Cloudwatch
-3. Create a task definition for the container using the new role
-4. Create an ECS cluster with a t2.micro EC2 instance
-5. Create a new service for the task definition, using the new cluster
+1. Create a new Elastic Beanstalk application by uploading a `Dockerrun.aws.json` file based on the sample in this directory, being sure to use an application load balancer during creation
+2. Create an alias in Route 53 from the domain name to the new application
+3. Add an https listener using the domain's SSL certificate
+4. Edit the port 80 rule on the load balancer in the EC2 console to redirect http to https

 #### Deploying new versions